Particular/docs.particular.net/servicecontrol/configure-ravendb-location.md

 Each ServiceControl service stores its data in a RavenDB embedded database.
 The location of the database is set at install time.

-To see the current database location, open the ServiceControl Management Utility and the location is listed under the instance details.
+To see the current database location, open the ServiceControl Management Utility and the location is listed in the instance details.

 ![](managementutil-instance-datapath.png 'width=500')